Last Updated: 30.10.2018

 Portugal keeps rising on the global surfing stage.
-In terms of extreme sports, Garrett McNamara has been getting a lot of attention due to his record-breaking big wave surf run back in November when surfing in Portugal (Nazaré).
+In terms of extreme sports, Garrett McNamara has been getting a lot of attention due to his record-breaking big wave surf run back in November when surfing in Nazaré, Portugal.

-Back in November McNamara rode a 90ft (27.4m) wave in Nazare, Portugal, prompting plenty of press, even from mainstream media sources.
-Was it the biggest wave ever surfed?
+Back in November McNamara rode a 90ft (27.4m) wave in Nazaré, Portugal, prompting plenty of press, even from mainstream media sources.
+Was it the biggest wave in the world, ever surfed?
 Who knows?
-It was the biggest caught on film, however, and most likely the largest wave ever surfed in Europe.
+It was the biggest one caught on film, however, and most likely the largest wave ever surfed in Europe.
 So well done Garrett!
+This may be the biggest wave in the world surfed for a while now.

 He tells of his experience catching the 90ft Portuguese wave: